-Because, when you delve into the REAL issue of what’s causing your problems, you see it’s not your kid’s behaviour or lack thereof!
+Because, when I delved into the REAL issue of what was causing my problems, it’s wasn’t my daughter’s behaviour or lack thereof!

-It’s NOT your super busy chaotic life, or even a stage you just have to manage.
+It’s wasn’t my super busy chaotic life, or even a stage I just had to manage.

-It’s everything to do with HOW we THINK about the situation.
+It’s WAS everything to do with HOW I THOUGHT about the situation.

-1. You make your child’s behaviour about you
+1. I made my child’s behaviour about me

-I would question my parenting skills, and jump between feeling as if I had failed as a mum or that she was a bad kid.
+I would question my parenting skills, and jump between feeling as if I had failed as a mum or that she was a bad child.

 It’s not personal.